Modules system

 AUTH_BOOTSTRAP_OWNER_NAME=Owner

-• If enabled: module mounts /api/auth/* and seeds in onBootstrap().
+- If enabled: module mounts

-• If not enabled: legacy wiring in src/index.ts continues to mount routes and seed on startup.
+src/index.tscontinues to mount routes and seed on startup.

 Directory Structure